 Willingness to pay (WTP) is the maximum price a consumer is willing to pay in exchange for a product/service.
-We use this metric to price our products in line with customer expectations, and thus, increase their likelihood of purchase.
+We use this metric to price our products in line with customer expectations and increase the likelihood of purchase.

 How to conduct a WTP research

 Step one: Segment the market

 As a first step, identify your buyer personas.
 A buyer persona is a profile that mirrors the ideal customer of a product.
 Usually, there are multiple buyer personas for a product.

 Think of a person that earns a $5000 monthly income and another one that earns $7000.

 Naturally, they have different levels of purchasing power.
 That’s one reason why businesses segment their target audience.
 The other factors they count in include:

 - Location: Region, Country, State, City, sometimes even neighborhood